Keith Askins

-Keith Bernard Askins (born December 15, 1967) is a retired American professional basketball player.
+Keith Bernard Askins (born December 15, 1967) is an American former professional basketball player.

 Basketball career

 After playing at the University of Alabama, the 6'7" Askins signed with the National Basketball Association's Miami Heat in 1990, after not being drafted.
 A versatile athlete who could guard multiple positions, he spent his entire career with the Heat as a reserve and defensive specialist, retiring after being waived in 1999 with career totals of 1,852 points and 1,428 rebounds.

 Immediately after retiring, Askins joined the Heat's coaching staff, going on to serve as assistant for Pat Riley and Erik Spoelstra and winning three championships.
 In September 2013, he was promoted to the team's director of college and pro scouting.
-A career all spent with the Heat either as a player, assistant coach, or front office executive, Askins is into his 32nd season with the same franchise as of 2022.
+A career all spent with the Heat either as a player, assistant coach, or front office executive, Askins is into his 33rd season with the same franchise as of 2023.

-On May 7, 2022, Askins was induced to the Alabama Sports Hall of Fame.
+On May 7, 2022, Askins was invited to the Alabama Sports Hall of Fame.